 A favicon (or favorite icon) is a small icon or graphic that is placed in most browsers near the title of the web page at the top of the screen.
 Because of the small size of this graphic, usually less than 16 pixels, the only time that the letters “UNCG” may be removed from the Minerva shield in the University logo is for the UNCG favicon.
 Use of the UNCG favicon is strongly encouraged.
 If it is not used, no other favicon is allowed.

-Place this icon in the root directory of your website.
 Many browsers will use this icon as a customization for the your address when users visit your pages.
 Also when users bookmark a page within your site, this icon will often be associated with the bookmark.

 University websites are to use brand fonts.
 Headings are in all caps using Pluto Sans Bold.
 Body copy is to be Sofia Pro Regular.
 The style sheets with the NGWP theme applies these standards appropriately if you don’t adjust the font or size of text.